seleniumbase/SeleniumBase/README.md

 num_email_results = 0
 email_subject = "This is the subject to search for (maybe include a timestamp)" email_manager = EmailManager("{YOUR SELENIUM GMAIL ACCOUNT EMAIL ADDRESS}")
-# the password for this would be stored in seleniumbase/config/settings.py
+# The password for this would be stored in seleniumbase/config/settings.py
 try:
     html_text = email_manager.search(SUBJECT="%s" % email_subject, timeout=60)
     num_email_results = len(html_text)
 except EmailException:
     num_email_results = 0
-self.assert_true(num_email_results)  # true if not zero
+self.assert_true(num_email_results)  # True if not zero
 ```

 Now you can parse through the email if you're looking for specific text or want to navigate to a link listed there.